 - Toastmasters International is working on renovating Base Camp to improve user experience by taking design and development in-house.

-- Soon members will be able to access all projects on all levels of their path.
+- Members are now able to access all projects on all levels of their path.

 - The 11th path, Engaging Humor is available!
 More about this path here.

 - “Know your sense of humor” is a new elective project on Level 3.
 This project focuses on understanding what makes you laugh and how to share that with an audience.

 - The traditional education program can be completed by June 30th 2020.
 From 1st July 2020, only Pathways can be followed by the members.

 - Tips for members: before giving a speech outside of a club meeting, submit your external training completion for approval in base camp.

 - Tips for Base Camp Managers: before approving a level, verify whether every project has been done by the member.
 This picture explains the requirements of every level.

 Division A: Fidel Said, Division B: Helena Ruiz Fabra, Division C: Gerben Broens, Division D: Virginie Lemay, Francis Becker, Division E: Mia Benjamin, Helmi Tatanaki, Division F: Danae Margerit, Division G: Anneke Tijmensen, District 59: Zsuzsanna Corridori

 The Navigator – Your guide to Toastmasters and the Pathways learning experience.
 Use it to learn about how a club works, key club officers and roles, the importance of evaluations and opportunities you have to grow your communication and leadership skills.
 This is the old version with 10 paths but gives a great overview.

 Pathways Companion Guide – This comprehensive guide includes a project matrix, summary of the project purpose and an overview of the completion requirements.
 The document, put together by Mark Snow, is very useful for deciding which path you want to follow.